geo-tp/053-Database-Frontend/README.md

 It allows you to quickly see entries of the database and its relation.

-This is intended to be use with World of Warcraft 0.5.3 Alpha database.
-The design is responsive and can be use on laptop/tablet, but it doesnt have a mobile version.
+This is intended to be use with World of Warcraft 0.5.3 Alpha core database.
+The design is responsive and can be used with most of devices.

 ## Installation